RagnarB83/ash-documentation/docs/MRCC-interface.rst

 MRCC allows you to not only calculate the CCSDT energy but also the CCSDT density.
 You can request this by adding dens=1 to the MRCC inputstring which will result in a file "CCDENSITIES" that will contain the CCSDT density.
+MRCC also produces a MOLDEN file, hower, this file contains the SCF orbitals.

+To get the CCSDT density we can use functionality built-into Multiwfn (See :doc:`Multiwfn_interface` for details) to create correlated natural orbitals.
+You can use the ASH function **convert_MRCC_Molden_file** that interfaces to Multiwfn to create the correct Molden-file.

-You can then use the **multiwfn_run function** (See :doc:`Multiwfn_interface`  details) that creates the density realspace using Multiwfn.
-The function will create a Cube-file that can be visualized in VMD, Chemcraft or other programs.
+Once you have the correct Moldenfile you can either use the  **multiwfn_run function** (See :doc:`Multiwfn_interface` for details) to directly create the Cubefile.
+Or use other functions describe din :doc:`elstructure_analysis` to create the Cubefile.

 .. code-block:: python